andresfelipe328/CPSC-454---Secure-Cloud-Storage/README.md

 * Results will be in the AWS S3 bucket.

 Note: You'll need the KEYID and SECRET_KEY from me, so contact me

+# Description

+* Code is split into separate categories and don't interfere with each other
+  1. The Registration/Login portion
+  2. The file uploading

+* Couldn't get the code to work on aws with ejs properly so witholding it from the product.